chrekh/puppet-sudo/README.md

 possible sudoers(5) content, using structured data merged from possibly several hiera levels.

+Note that even if the individual files created are validated using
-Note that there is no verification of the resulting sudoers files, so it's very possible to generate sudoers content that breaks sudo.
+$sudo::validate_cmd there is no guarantee that the resulting sudo configuration doesn't contain syntax errors that breaks sudo.

 ## Usage